-Chocolate nibs also known as cacao nibs are basically just cacao beans that have been broken down into smaller pieces.
+Chocolate nibs also known as cacao nibs are small pieces of crushed cacao beans that have been fermented, dried, shelled, and sometimes roasted.

 Chocolate Nibs 101

 The cacao tree grows in tropical regions around the globe like in Hawaii, but it can also be grown in places like Florida.

 The fruit of this tree is where cacao beans come from and this fruit is a pod that's shaped like a football.

 Cacao pods can contain as much as 60 cacao beans depending on the size of the cacao pod.